The Quantel Paintbox

 ABOVE IMAGES © DISNEY.

 When Walt Disney introduced the multi-plane camera in Snow White it was a game changer.
 New possibilities gave animators more freedom to bring their scenes to life.

 With the introduction of parallax scenes achieved a greater, more natural level of depth.
 In many respects this technique is still used today, but in a digital variety.

 MacPaint: 30 Years Later

-Released with the very first Macintosh computer in 1984, MacPaint sold for $195 and included its word processor companion, MacWrite.
-MacPaint was developed by Bill Atkinson.
-He was one of the original members of the Macintosh development team at Apple.
-I can still remember when I first used MacPaint in my high school art class.
 I painted a surfer catching the crest of a wave.
 It was crude, but the spray paint can sure did beat painting pixel by pixel with the arrow keys on my Commodore 64.
 Little did I know at the time, but the desktop revolution was just a few years away.
-First it will revolutionize print, and next it would take hold of compositing and effects for television and feature films.
+First it will revolutionize print, and next it leveled up compositing and vfx for television and feature films.

 ABOVE MACPAINT IMAGE © APPLE USED FOR EDITORIAL AND EDUCATIONAL PURPOSES ONLY.
 ILLUSTRATION BY SUSAN KARE.

 In 2014 CloudPaint was released online by Martin Braun.
-It’s an emulator of the original MacPaint program that will transport you back nearly 30 years to the dawn of the original MacPaint.
+It’s an emulator of the original MacPaint program.

 The Internship

 When you start a new job somewhere, there’s no telling what it will lead to.
 I heard a story years ago about a guy that answered the phones at Industrial Light & Magic who eventually became a visual effects supervisor there.
 I don’t work at ILM, but my college internship produced a relationship that lasted nineteen years.
 Plus we celebrated quite a few accolades along the journey.
 In 1994 while attending the University of Georgia for Graphic Design I was fortunate enough to begin an internship with the Georgia Museum of Art, the state’s official art museum.
 Around that time I was also the Graphic Editor for The Red & Black student newspaper in downtown Athens.
+Little did I know my design talents would eventually arrive in the Library of Congress.

-Bonnie Ramsey was the Director of Publications and Public Relations for GMOA, and she was my mentor.
-Bonnie had a deep passion for advertising and identity design.
+Bonnie Ramsey, Director of Publications and Public Relations, was my mentor.
+She had a deep passion for advertising and identity design.
 The very first piece I designed was for an exhibition of Art and Margo Rosenbaum’s work.
-It was called Shout! and I used the ‘o’ as a metaphor for a mouth shouting.
+It was called “ShOut!” and I used the ‘O’ as a metaphor for a mouth shouting.
 Bonnie said when she saw that clever play on typography she knew we would get along quite well.
 After my internship ended, Bonnie and I kept in touch and nearly every year for 14 years we produced a handful of award-winning, including Best In Show, exhibition catalogs, checklists, and hard and soft cover texts.
-Bonnie is retired now, and I am pleased that we are collaborating on another project.
+Bonnie is retired now, and I am pleased to share that we are about to collaborate on another exciting project.

-I was also fortunate to meet Lamar Dodd in his home one afternoon while he was cataloging his work.
+I was fortunate to meet Lamar Dodd in his home one afternoon while he was cataloging his work.
 I had designed a poster earlier that year which included one of his daughter’s paintings.
 Per the University of Georgia’s Lamar Dodd School of Art website: “Founded in 1937, the School of Art is named for Lamar Dodd who as a young man in the 1920s traveled from his home in Georgia to New York to be part of the Art Student’s League.
-There he learned from and worked with many of the luminaries of American art.
-He returned to Georgia to head the Art Department at the University of Georgia from 1939 until his retirement in 1972.
-Under his leadership, the department grew significantly.
-The department was renamed the Lamar Dodd School of Art in 1996.”

 “It is Pitch Black.
 You Are Likely to be Eaten by a Grue.”